rjp0029/PETEI/README.md

 In "Extracellular Peptide-Ligand Dimerization Actuator Receptor Design for Reversible and Spatially Dosed 3D Cell-Material Communication", PETEI used an older version of the Dunbrack Rotamer Library.
 In this distribution, it has been updated to include rotamers from the 2010 library (DOI: 10.1016/j.str.2011.03.019), which is distributed under the CC BY 4.0 License.
 PETEI includes the rotamers it needs in the /resources/rotamers/ folder.

 # Creating Databases
 The distribution of PETEI includes one database, entitled 1TTGu, which can be used to design 10th Type III Fibronectin domains (i.e., monobodies) using the framework of chain A from PDB file 1TTG.
-This database is an "u"pdated version of the 1TTG database used in "Extracellular Peptide-Ligand Dimerization Actuator Receptor Design for Reversible and Spatially Dosed 3D Cell-Material Communication."
+This database is an "updated" version of the 1TTG database used in "Extracellular Peptide-Ligand Dimerization Actuator Receptor Design for Reversible and Spatially Dosed 3D Cell-Material Communication."
 The change is solely due to the update in the rotamers that PETEI uses, and the specific loops in the database match those in the manuscript.

 PETEI can be used to design any protein that binds target antigens using modular loops.
 New databases for design tasks can be created using the Database_Maker.py Python program included with the distribution of PETEI.
 That program is meant to be run from the main folder of PETEI and will automatically place a new database it creates in the /databases/ folder.